Web Analytics

 🖥️ Backends

-AppCUI supports various backends based on the operating system it is being used for:
+AppCUI supports various backends depending on the operating system:

-• Windows Console - based on Win32 low level API, designed for classical Windows console
+• Windows Console - based on the Win32 low-level API, designed for the classic Windows console

 • Windows VT - based on ANSI sequences, designed for modern Windows virtual terminals

-• NCurses - based on NCurses API for Linux environments
+• NCurses - based on the NCurses API for Linux environments

-• Termios - based on ANSI sequences and low level APIs for MAC OSX
+• Termios - based on ANSI sequences and low-level APIs for macOS

-• CrossTerm - based on the crossterm crate, but enabled via a feature flag
+• CrossTerm - based on the crossterm crate, enabled via a feature flag

-More on the supported backends can be found here
+More information about the supported backends can be found here

 🚀 Quick Start